Get engagement insights delivered to your inbox

 You should also try to avoid rigidly adhering to the “compliment sandwich” approach — where a piece of criticism is given between two instances of positive feedback.
 This will come off as artificial, and employees will likely focus on the negative and disregard any compliments.
 Instead, when constructive criticism is called for, simply provide it naturally and honestly, with recommendations for how you and the company can support improvement on the part of the employee ready to discuss.

-10. Recognizing innovation and initiative
+8. Recognizing innovation and initiative

 “When it comes to identifying a potential problem and tackling it well in advance or thinking of a new way to streamline one of our workflows, you’ve got it covered.
 Simply put, you’re great at your job.
 Thank you for being such a valuable part of our team.”

 Few organizations would say they discourage innovation and frown on creativity.
-But how many companies actually make recognizing and rewarding new ideas a priority?
+However, how many companies actually make recognizing and rewarding new ideas a priority?
 Instead of shooting down innovative suggestions or leaving it to the employee to implement their ideas on their own, respond with positive feedback.
 Even if the employee’s current innovation doesn’t work out, they’ll be far more likely to maintain a creative mindset going forward, and your company will reap the benefits.

-13. Highlighting examples of great leadership
+11. Highlighting examples of great leadership

 “You’ve been an amazing mentor to me from day one, Denise, and I know I’m not the only one who’s benefited so much from your coaching.
 You exemplify our company’s values every day, and you make working here engaging and enjoyable.”